-When we focus only on how we appear in this life, we can become enslaved to the superficial and limited pursuits adorned by media, culture, and society which have no real lasting or satisfying meaning.
+When we focus only on how we appear in this life, we can become enslaved to the superficial and limited pursuits offered up by media, culture, and society: pursuit that have no real lasting or satisfying meaning.
 Our invented images are poor substitutes for addressing our true needs.

 The old adage, “You can’t take it with you when you go” is a phrase that begs the question, “What can you take with you then?”

 But when we reject God and turn to other sources to define ourselves, we hurt him and break our relationship with him.
 Our imperfection and shallow images can never be good enough nor can we do enough to satisfy God’s holiness; we cannot find pure relationship with God through our own effort.
-The result we experience is spiritual death.
 We need someone to restore that broken relationship so that we can reconnect with God and live out his intended purpose for us to know him.
 Then we can find spiritual life and be transformed to be more like him and reflect his image more clearly.

-God hurts to see us missing out on our true identity as his children and living misguided purposes; instead we live as orphans, struggling, wandering, searching for belonging and purpose.
+God hurts to see us missing out on our true identity as his children and living misguided purposes.
+So often, despite all he offers us as our Father, we live as orphans, struggling, wandering, searching for belonging and purpose.
 In his love, he sent his son Jesus to earth to live a life that exemplified solid identity.
-Jesus’ clear sense of his identity allowed him to be at peace with God, himself and the world around.
+Jesus’ clear sense of his identity allowed him to be at peace with God, himself, and the world around him.

-Jesus knew his identity and was never swayed because he derived it from the God who never changes, even in suffering an undeserved and brutal death on our behalf.
-Even as he was tempted to question his identity and even as he was mocked and condemned to death for saying who he really was, his solid sense of identity allowed him to endure.
-He overcame death and came back to life to restore our relationship with God, so we could enjoy the spiritual life by securing our identity as his children and renewing our purpose to know him as our heavenly Father.
+Jesus knew who he was and was never swayed because he derived his identity from the God who never changes, even when suffering an undeserved and brutal death on our behalf.
+Even as he was mocked and condemned to death for saying who he really was, his solid sense of identity allowed him to endure.
+He overcame death and came back to life to restore our relationship with God so we could enjoy spiritual life by securing our identity as his children and renewing our purpose to know him as our heavenly Father.
 You may have heard this claim before, but have not experienced this relationship.